Multi-label Node Classification On Graph-Structured Data: Results and Discussion

+Table \ref{tab: real_exres_ap} we provide the results for $7$ real-world datasets.
+In general, on datasets with low label homophily, such as \blog and \pcg, node representation or embedding learning methods such as \deepwalk, outperform more sophisticated GNN based methods and simple \mlp baseline.
+Classical GNNs show better performance on datasets characterized by high label homophily. \hgcn which is designed for multi-class datasets with heterophily do not show a performance improvement over classical GNNs on multi-label graph datasets with low homophily.
+Likewise, the method that combine label propagation with GNNs, achieve only comparable results to classical GNNs.

 {\mpara{\blog.} For \blog all GNN approaches as well as \lanc and \gcnlpa obtain scores close to that of \mlp which do not use any graph structure.
 Notably, \mlp uses identity matrix as input features which in principle provides no useful information.
 The corresponding scores can be seen as the result of a random assignment.
 As a method unifying the label and feature propagation, \gcnlpa does not show improvement on \blog compared to other baselines.
-This is because \gcnlpa uses the label propagation to adjust the edge weight and still only generates embedding by aggregating features over the weighted graph, while our models slightly improve over these baselines by additionally incorporating the neighborhood label information exclusively in the form of label representation.
+This is because \gcnlpa uses the label propagation to adjust the edge weight and still only generates embedding by aggregating features over the weighted graph, while \deepwalk take advantage of the informative topological structure in the graph and achieves the best performance.

-\mpara{\yelp, \ogb and \dblp.}} \yelp has low label homophily and low clustering coefficient but a more balanced label distribution as compared to other real-world datasets.
-Moreover, it exhibits a high multi-label character, so approaches designed specifically for multi-label classification are expected to perform better for this dataset.
+\mpara{\yelp, \ogb and \dblp.}} \yelp has low label homophily and low clustering coefficient but a more balanced label distribution as compared to other real-world datasets, so approaches designed specifically for low homophilic graphs and are capable of preserving information from both low- and high- order neighborhoods are expected to perform better for this dataset.
 Among the GNN-based baselines, \hgcn which has shown improvements in low homophilic multi-class datasets outperforms \gcn,\gat, and \gcnlpa but is still outperformed by \graphsage.
 The use of CNNs in \lanc to aggregate neighborhood features leads to excessive memory utilization for a graph with a very high maximum degree.
 This led to the out-of-memory error for \yelp.
-By utilizing the exact label correlation among the neighboring nodes, the variants of our model achieve a $16$\% improvement compared to the best-performing baseline.

-Another interesting case is that \ogb where with our label-informed approach we achieve a $6$-fold improvement over the best baseline approach.
-As already mentioned, the previous leaderboard results \cite{hu2020ogb} on \ogb are highly exaggerated due to the use of the AUROC metric accompanied by overtraining.